aviddiviner/SpotifyWatcher/README.md

   -i CPU        Idle CPU threshold at which to kill Spotify [default: 8.0].
   -p CPU        Playback CPU threshold at which to kill Spotify [default: 25.0].
   -s SAMPLES    Moving average sample window size [default: 5].
+  -f --force    Kill Spotify even if it's the frontmost (active) window.
+  -v --verbose  Show details of all matching Spotify processes each tick.
   -h --help     Show this screen.
   --version     Show version.
 ```